software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) is a platform for managing taskboards.
 We will be using it for managing the user stories and tasks in our Product Backlog and Sprint Backlog.

 Taskboards in GitHub Projects are called _projects_.
-Let's create a project for our backlogs.
-Open your repository in GitHub and click the "Projects" tab.
+Let's create a project for our backlogs:

+1. Open your repository in GitHub and click the "Projects" tab.
 Then, click the green "New project" button on the right.
-Click the arrow next to the button, if the button label is different.
-This should open a dialog.
-From the left side of the dialog, choose "Board".
-This determines what the project will look like and you can change it later.
-Name the project "Backlog".
-Finally, click the "Create" button to create the project.
+2. A dialog should open with different options for the project's appearance.
+Choose the "Kanban" option, which is a traditional taskboard.
+You can change it later.
+Come up with a descriptive name for the project and finally, click the "Create project" button to create the project.
+3. Let's make sure that our project is public.
+Click the project's name and the project's settings should open.
+Scroll down to "Danger zone" section and choose "Visibility" as "Public" from the dropdown menu.

-We now have a project with the default columns: "Todo", "In progress" and "Done".
+We now have a project with the default columns.
 The column will determine the status of the backlog items.
 We can edit the column names by clicking the three dots at the top-right corner of the column.
 We can add a new column by pressing the "+" button on the right side of the last column.
 Let's change the columns so that they are the following from left to right:

 - "Product Backlog".
 This column is for the _Product Backlog_ items.
 That is, items that are requirements for the project but aren't currently worked on.
 The items should be listed in the priority order defined by the Product Owner.
 - "Sprint Backlog".
 This column is for the _Sprint Backlog_ items.
 That is, user stories and tasks that are chosen for the current Sprint.
 - "In progress".
 This column is for the items that some team member is currently working on.
 - "Done".
 This column is for the items that have been completed.

-Finally, let's make sure that our project is public.
-Click the project's name and the project's settings should open.
-Scroll down to "Danger zone" section and choose "Visibility" as "Public" from the dropdown menu.

 The project will be empty for now, but we will add some user stories and tasks for the project after the Sprint Planning event.